d-002/progression-graph/README.md

 ## TODO
 - Escape to exit popups
+- Trigger quit next frame if quit in input
+- Only save used images
+- Handle no duplicate links
+- Be more generous for displaying visible objects
+- Scroll position and zoom in save file
 - File selector for images
-- Be more generous for displaying visible objects
-- Only save used images
-- Trigger quit next frame when input returns None
-- Save before quit?
+- Button class
+- Cancel button in popups
 - Message boxes, error when failed to load image
-- Don't allow spaces in images: rename? replace?
-- Cancel button in popups
-- Save files, in zip?
+- Message box save before quit?
+- Zip file for save, copy images in it.
+Delete them if not used
-- upload to png, transparent background option
+- Upload to png, transparent background option.
+Image with margin around elements, zoom 1
-- Change point and links ranks
-- Hold shift to only edit X or Y coordinates?
-- Scroll position and zoom in save file?
 - Change images and sizes on zoom
-- Export to image with margin around elements, zoom 1
-- Handle no duplicate links